 But there is still a lot of them out there, their fake profiles flooding almost all online dating sites, including major ones.
 Our website is here to give you information.
 We have the largest, constantly updated database of known russian scammers, scam check our database of scammers.
 Read on.

 - Our main service is providing free information on individuals whose names, photo, and addresses may have been used by Russian scammers.

 - We also provide feedback on online dating agencies and websites featuring Russian women.
 It's also free.

 Here is some more important information:

 Before you use our services, it is important to note a few things.
-First of all, we are not a police, or FBI, or the Court.
+First of all, we are not the police, or FBI, or the Court.

-Often russian girles accused of fraud by you, are asked to remove information about them from our database.
-They write about "error", about "the clause" etc. We guarantee that information about them will be removed from the site, only at your disposal, when your money will be returned to you by the russian scammer.
+Often Russian girls accused of fraud ask us to remove information about them from our database.
+They write about an "error", about "the clause" etc. We guarantee that information about them will not be removed from the site until your money is returned and you agree to the information being removed.